 To foster multicultural diversity and awareness on campus, International Student and Scholar Services at the Office of Global Education sponsors a series of Cultural Cafés every semester.
 Each month, students, faculty and staff are invited to the informal and free Café that seeks to educate and familiarize them about the home countries of our international students.
 During each Cultural Café, two international students from different countries give a short presentation about their home countries.
 The presentations can include photographs and feature information about their traditions and culture, government, history, geography and food.
 In addition, the presenting students often include demonstrations of traditional songs or dances, while actively encouraging audience participation.

-Cultural Café Schedule, 2017 Spring Semester
+Cultural Café Schedule, 2017 Fall Semester

 “The Cultural Cafés are important to our international students, because they get the chance to show people what their country looks like through their own eyes,” explains Angela Schwarz, an international student advisor at the Office of Global Education and organizer of Cultural Cafe.